-You may be eligible for an EB-3 (employment-based, second preference) green card if you are a skilled worker, professional, or other worker.
+You may be eligible for an EB-3 (employment-based, third preference) green card if you are a Skilled Worker, Professional, or Other Worker.

-- “Professionals” are persons whose job requires at least a U.S. baccalaureate degree or a foreign equivalent and are a member of the professions
+- Professionals are persons whose job requires at least a U.S. baccalaureate degree or a foreign equivalent and who are a member of the professions

-There are Three Steps to the PERM Green Card Process:
+There are three steps to the Green Card process for EB-2 and EB-3 cases.

 1. Testing of the U.S. Job Market